 The Exploits Partnership is owned 51% by Fortis Properties and 49% by Abitibi.
 The Exploits Partnership operated two non-regulated hydroelectric generating plants in central Newfoundland with a combined capacity of approximately 36 MW.
 In December 2008 the Government of Newfoundland and Labrador expropriated Abitibi's hydroelectric assets and water rights in Newfoundland, including those of the Exploits Partnership.
 The newsprint mill in Grand Falls-Windsor closed on February 12, 2009, subsequent to which the day-to-day operations of the Exploits Partnership's hydroelectric generating facilities were assumed by Nalcor Energy as an agent for the Government of Newfoundland and Labrador with respect to expropriation matters.
-The Government of Newfoundland and Labrador has publicly stated that it is not its intention to adversely affect the business interests of lenders or independent partnership, effective February 12, 2009.
+The Government of Newfoundland and Labrador has publicly stated that it is not its intention to adversely affect the business interests of lenders or independent partners of Abitibi in the province.
+The loss of control over cash flows and operations required Fortis to cease consolidation of the Exploits Partnership, effective February 12, 2009.
 Discussions between Fortis Properties and Nalcor Energy with respect to expropriation matters are ongoing.